 Hahn & Hahn prides itself on its many international clients.
 To facilitate relations with our clients, we are able to communicate in English, German, French, Korean, Dutch, Polish and Czech.
 Hahn & Hahn also provides sworn translation services for translations from and to, French and German.

 Intellectual Property Valuation

-Apart from Capital Gains Tax (CGT) requirements, significant tax advantages may be realised when acquiring a business which owns intellectual property.
+Apart from Capital Gains Tax (CGT) requirements, significant tax advantages may be realised when acquiring a business that owns intellectual property.
 In particular, the South African, UK and Australian tax regimes provide that any company purchasing intellectual property (excluding trade marks) is entitled to deduct the purchase price from its pre-tax earnings over the lifetime of the intellectual property.
 Please note that the company would still be able to depreciate the intellectual property whether or not it takes advantage of the above tax relief.

-Whilst companies often spend considerable amounts on securing intellectual property rights, experience has shown that a proper valuation of such intellectual property, in particular the technology aspects thereof, is rerely carried out.
+Whilst companies often spend considerable amounts on securing intellectual property rights, experience has shown that a proper valuation of such intellectual property, in particular, the technology aspects thereof, is rarely carried out.
 By properly reflecting the intellectual property as an asset in the balance sheet as required by the Generally Accepted Accounting Practices (GAAP), a company could significantly improve its shareholder value and benefit from an often neglected, yet important source of value creation.

 Furthermore, the valuation of a company’s intellectual property will often bridge the gap that typically exists between the marketing and financial departments of large companies.
-For example, the marketing and R & D departments could justify their expenditure on advertising, research and promotional activities to the financial department by putting a value to the IP arising out of their efforts.
+For example, the marketing and R & D departments could justify their expenditure on advertising, research and promotional activities to the financial department by putting value to the IP arising out of their efforts.

 Please note that our IP valuation service is available to clients all over the world.